lostintangent/gitdoc/README.md

 - `GitDoc: Auto Commit Delay` - Controls the delay in ms after which any changes are automatically committed.
 Only applies when `GitDoc: Enabled` is set to `true`.
 Defaults to `30000` (30s).

+- `GitDoc: Autopull` - Specifies whether to automatically pull changes from the current remote.
+Can be set to one of the following values: `afterDelay`, `onCommit`, `onPush` or `off`.
+Defaults to `onPush`.

+- `GitDoc: Autopull Delay` - Controls the delay in ms after which any changes are automatically pulled.
+Only applies when `GitDoc: Auto Pull` is set to `afterDelay`.
+Defaults to `30000`.

 - `GitDoc: Autopush` - Specifies whether to automatically push changes to the current remote.
 Can be set to one of the following values: `afterDelay`, `onCommit` or `off`.
-Defaults to `off`.
+Defaults to `onCommit`.

 - `GitDoc: Autopush Delay` - Controls the delay in ms after which any commits are automatically pushed.
 Only applies when `GitDoc: Auto Push` is set to `afterDelay`.
 Defaults to `30000`.